astratikopoulo/contour-adv-ing-and-delegation/README.md

 This generic object is perfect for defining how to route traffic entering at `ping.octetz.com` to the pod endpoints behind the service `pingv1`.
 This could be easily transposed to an NGINX, HAProxy, or Contour API.

 However, those who have done layer 7 routing rules know that the above object is fairly limited.
-It does common behavior we may want to express in our routes, such as the following.
+It does not support common behavior we may want to express in our routes, such as the following.

 * TLS passthrough
 * TCP proxying